vedantk-b/Cloud-Segmentation-from-Satellite-Imagery/README.md

 - The submission file for 4 channels was simple because all the 4 channels were present in the remote computer.
 - The 12 channel submission file downloaded the other channels for a particular image on the remote server, predicted and saved and did the same for each image.

+### The best accuracy was achieved with DeepLabV3plus with Resnet101 encoder.

 -- Some Snaps of Result --